 Effective Use of PE Sports Premium Funding

-For 2016/2017 Paddocks Primary School has received approximately £8,000 which we have used or will be using to improve our PE and sport provision in the following ways:
+For the academic year 2018/2019 Paddocks Primary School has received approximately £17,990 which we have used or will be using to improve our Physical Education and sport provision in the following ways:

-- We contributed a significant proportion of funding to our local network, the Forest Heath Schools Sports Partnership.
+- We contributed £2,580 of funding to our local network, the Forest Heath Schools Sports Partnership.
 Membership of this partnership allows us to participate in a wide variety of inter-school tournaments in the Newmarket and Mildenhall area.
-We are also able to send teachers on CPD courses, access 18 hours worth of sports coaches to upskill teachers, and allow gifted and talented children to attend specialist workshops as a result of our membership.
+On average children from Paddocks take part in 10 matches per year from football to tennis and cricket.
+Membership also includes:

 In the future we will spend the remaining funds on: